vctrthe/newsportal/README.md

 ## Project Structure
 ```
 newsportal/
-├───backend/-> Backend side of the project.
+├── backend/            -> Backend side of the project.
 Built using Go.
-│    │   .../
+│   ├── ...
+│   └── README.md       -> Backend documentation.
 │
-├───frontend/-> Frontend side of the project.
+├── frontend/           -> Frontend side of the project.
 Built using Next.js.
-│    │   .../
+│   ├── ...
+│   └── README.md       -> Frontend documentation.
 │
-├───.gitignore-> Global gitignore file (for backend and frontend)
+├── .gitignore          -> Global gitignore file (for backend and frontend)
 │
-├───README.go-> Project documentation
+└── README.md           -> Project documentation.
 ```

 ## Table of Contents